-We are not persuaded that the court abused its discretion in awarding custody of that were not clearly erroneous and arrived at a decision well-within its discretion.
+We are not persuaded that the court abused its discretion in awarding custody of A.H. to Ms. C. The court clearly considered the requisite statutory factors based on facts that were not clearly erroneous and arrived at a decision well-within its discretion.